Configuring Oracle Monitoring

 Verifying Discovery and Dynamic Application Alignment

-During discovery, SL1 will first identify the root device, followed by the associated Oracle Database instance, whether it's a CDB, PDB, non-CDB, or RAC node, depending on the configuration in the SOAP/XML credential header.
+During discovery, Skylar One will first identify the root device, followed by the associated Oracle Database instance, whether it's a CDB, PDB, non-CDB, or RAC node, depending on the configuration in the SOAP/XML credential header.
 All relevant Dynamic Applications will then be automatically aligned to the discovered components, ensuring accurate monitoring and configuration.

 If you discovered a non-CDB in a Windows instance, the "Oracle: DB Archived File System Stats" and "Oracle: DB Non-Archived File System Stats" Dynamic Applications will not be aligned.